-For the c1c2rail and c3marine sectors, emissions are allocated with flat monthly and day of week profiles, and most emissions are also allocated with flat hourly profiles.
-For the ptwildfire and ptprescfire sectors, the inventories are in the daily point fire format ORL PTDAY, so temporal profiles are only used to go from day-specific to hourly emissions.
+For the cmv and rail sectors, emissions are allocated with flat monthly (except C3) and flat day of week profiles, and most emissions are also allocated with flat hourly profiles.
+For the ptfire sector, the inventories are in the daily point fire format ORL PTDAY, so temporal profiles are only used to go from day-specific to hourly emissions.
 For the nonroad sector, while the NEI only stores the annual totals, the modeling platform uses monthly inventories from output from NMIM.
 For California, a monthly inventory was created from CARB's annual inventory using EPA-estimated NMIM monthly results to compute monthly ratios by pollutant and SCC7 and these ratios were applied to the CARB inventory to create a monthly inventory.

 Updates were made to temporal profiles for the ptnonipm sector in the 2011v6.2 platform based on comments and data review by EPA staff.
 Temporal profiles for small airports (i.e., non-commercial) were updated to eliminate emissions between 10pm and 6am due to a lack of tower operations.
 Industrial process that are not likely to shut down on Sundays such as those at cement plants were assigned to other more realistic profiles that included emissions on Sundays.
 This also affected emissions on holidays because Sunday emissions are also used on holidays.
-Some cross reference updates for temporalization of the np_oilgas sector were made in the 2011v6.2 platform based on comments received - np_oilgas sources were assigned to profiles that were 24 hours per day, 7 days a week.
+Some cross reference updates for temporalization of the np\oilgas sector were made in the 2011v6.2 platform based on comments received - np\oilgas sources were assigned to profiles that were 24 hours per day, 7 days a week.